ajlee2006/english-but-worse/README.md

 l → o | y → I | L → C | Y → a
 m → M | z → H | M → N | Z → s

+Also, V, e, and h, as well as q, k, and F, are [interchangable](https://badconlangingideas.tumblr.com/post/156908127117/490).
+(The converter will keep them as is.)

 ### Phonology

 All unvoiced and voiced consonant pairs swap.
 If a consonant has no corresponding anti-voiced consonant, it is left alone.
 Similarly, all rounded and unrounded vowels swap, and are left alone if no pair exists.